-In the context of the rule of law, the 1945 Constitution of the Republic of Indonesia has determined that Indonesia is a state of law (Indonesia, 1945).
-In his book, "A State of Law That Makes Its People Happy," Rahardjo (2009) states that the state is a structure that is not only legal, political, and social but also cultural in nature.
-Therefore, we can observe the cultural characteristics of a country and display its culture through its music.
-Indonesia has a view of a state of law with distinctive characteristics, namely the Pancasila state of law.
-In this case, the concept adopted by the Indonesian state of law since the proclamation of independence until today is not the concept of rechtsstaat or the rule of law.
-Instead, the concept of the rule of law in Indonesia is contained in the articles of the 1945 Constitution of the Republic of Indonesia.
+In the context of the rule of law, through the 1945 Constitution of the Republic of Indonesia, national legal politics has determined that Indonesia is a state of law (Indonesia, 1945).
+In his book entitled "A State of Law That Makes Its People Happy", Rahardjo (2009) states that the state is a structure that is not only legal, political, and social but also cultural in nature.
+Therefore, we can observe the cultural characteristics of a country and display its culture.
+Indonesia has a view as a state of law with distinctive characteristics, namely the Pancasila state of law.
+In this case, the concept adopted by the Indonesian state of law since the proclamation of independence until today is not the concept of rechtsstaat or rule of law.
+Instead, the concept of the rule of law in Indonesia is the concept contained in in the articles of the 1945 Constitution of the Republic of Indonesia.
 This concept creates a new idea of therule of law, which is derived from the views and philosophy of Indonesia's noble life, namely the Pancasila state of law where the Pancasila state of law is a state of law built on the principles of Pancasila.
-The spirit to place the law as the spearhead of legal reform aims for the law to take its role as the commander of democratic reform that focuses on limiting power to prevent absolutism that leads to "onregnatigedaad" and even results in the act of "ongrondwetting" (contrary to the basic law) (Likadja, 2015).
+The spirit to place the law as the spearhead of legal reform, aims for the law to take its role asthe commander of democratic reform that focuses on limiting power to prevent absolutism that leads to "onregmatigedaad" and even results in the act of "ongrondwetting" (contrary to the basic law) (Likadja, 2015).

-Democracy is a system used in Indonesia that prioritizes the sovereignty of the people, known as the principle of popular sovereignty.
-There are four types of democratic political systems (Nairobi, Santi, & Afif, 2021):
+Democracy is a system used, including in Indonesia, that priorities the sovereignty of the people, which is known as the principle of popular sovereignty.
+There are 4 types of democratic political systems, namely (Nairobi, Santi, & Afif, 2021):

-- 1. Direct democracy: where citizens have the opportunity to be directly involved in decision-making and reach a consensus. - 2.
-Representative Democracy, in which citizens appoint or elect their representatives and provide instructions for decision-making or consensus; - 3.
-Democracy of trust, namely that community members trust appointed representatives to take trust or make consensus in consultation with those who are also appointed as representatives of the community; - 4.
-Grassroots democracy is a direct democratic process that serves as a guide for appointed representatives.
+- 1. Direct democracy: where citizens have the opportunity to be directly involved in decision-making and make consensus; - 2.
+Representative Democracy in which citizens appoint or elect their representatives and provide instructions for decision-making or consensus; - 3.
+Democracy of trust, namely that community members give trust to appointed representatives in taking trust or making consensus in consultation with those who are also appointed as representatives of the community; - 4.
+Grassroots democracy, which is a direct democratic process as a guide for appointed people's representatives.

-Based on social contract theory, the rights of every human being cannot be fulfilled by each person individually, but must be achieved collectively.
-The Indonesian Constitution gives citizens the freedom to participate in local and national political contestation.
-First, the "political" state required that people abandon the idea that equality before the law is the necessary and sufficient condition for the freedom of individuals.
-Contrary to the principle of impartiality, it was supposed to require active intervention by the public authorities to strengthen the position of the weakest and limit, utilizing new rights (political or "positive" rights to health, education, housing, etc.), the pressures that increasingly concentrated property could put them under (Khan, 2021).
-The reform era has given people the democratic right to judge the candidates for leaders to manage their public affairs.
-An example of people's participation is participating in the government through general elections.
+Based on social contract theory, fulfilling the rights of every human being cannot be achieved by each person individually, but must be achieved together.
+The Indonesian Constitution gives freedom to citizens to participate in local and national political contestation.
+The "political" state, first of all, required that people abandon the idea that equality before the law is the necessary and sufficient condition for the freedom of individuals.
+It supposed, contrary to the principle of impartiality, an active intervention by the public authorities to strengthen the position of the weakest and limit, utilizing new rights (political or "positive" rights to health, education, housing, etc.), the pressures that increasingly concentrated property could put them under (Khan, 2021).
+The reform era has given the people the democratic right to judge the candidates for leaders to manage their public affairs.
+An example of people's participation is participating in government through general elections.